AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 However, more commonly, users have a preferred font size for their monitor rather than a preferred zoom percentage—after all, it's much easier for users to reason about pixels than it is some arbitrary percentage zoom.
 Moreover, as in the example above, percentages may yield floating-point results that don't appear in the browser settings, forcing a user to choose between the two closest values that are available.

-This means that we should **always respect the user's preferred base font size** rather than forcing them to figure out whether we support zooming only, font size scaling only, or both zooming and font size scaling.
-You can learn more about respecting user font size preferences in [WCAG Criterion 1.4.4 Resize Text](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html).
+This means that we should always respect the user's preferred base font size rather than forcing them to figure out whether we support zooming only, font size scaling only, or both zooming and font size scaling.

+{% aside %}
+  One thing worth noting is that different font sizes render at different visible sizes depending on your chosen font family.
+For example, [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville) is a notoriously large font family; a font size of `16px` rendered in this family corresponds to roughly `18px` in most other families.
+{% endaside %}

 ## Scaling Font Sizes with `rem`

-So absolute units won't work if we care about honoring a user's font size preferences.
-Fortunately, CSS also offers [relative-length units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#relative_length_units), which reference other elements on the page rather than always corresponding to a fixed physical quantity.
+So absolute units aren't ideal if we want to honor our users' font size preferences.
+Fortunately, CSS also offers [relative-length units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#relative_length_units), which reference other elements on the page rather than using fixed CSS pixels.
 Two such units are `em` and `rem`.

 When used for a child element's font size, `em` refers to the parent font size.
 For example, if an element has a font size of `24px`, then `0.5em` translates to a font size of `12px` for a child element.
 While in some cases `em` can be useful for padding and margins, it's problematic for font sizing.
 If you give an element a font size in `em` and a child a font size in `em`, those two `em`s will create a compounding effect.
 This makes it less than ideal in component-driven development because an element may be nested arbitrarily deep in other `em`-sized containers.
 Thus, an element's font sizing cannot be determined reliably just by looking at its own CSS.

-By contrast, `rem` (which stands for "root em") always references **the base font size of the document**.
-Assuming that the base font size is `16px`, we get the following values:
+By contrast, `rem` (which stands for "**root em**") always references the root font size of the document.
+Assuming that the root font size is `16px`, we get the following values:

 - `1rem = 16px`
 - `1.5rem = 24px`
 - `0.5rem = 8px`

 The great thing about `rem` is that we can safely use it for font sizes in nested layouts and component frameworks since it always references the root font size, rather than some unknown parent element's font size.
 Thus, it's more predictable than `em`.
-This makes `rem` the ideal unit for sizing elements responsively on a page—you can use it for padding, margins, font sizes, border radii, and even width and height.
-When users go in and change their base font size preference at the browser level, all `rem`-based dimensions will scale accordingly.
+This makes `rem` the ideal unit for font sizing—when users go in and change their preferred font size in their browser settings, all of your `rem`-based sizes will scale accordingly.

 Unfortunately, if we use `rem`, we won't have the luxury of translating pixel designs directly into CSS.
 To render a font size of `12px`, for example, we need to do some math to figure out that `12 ÷ 16 = 0.75rem` (assuming a base font size of `16px`).
 This is tedious—but we can work around it!